whitegloveai/AI-Adoption-Management-Framework/README.md

 ### AI Adoption and Management Framework (AI-AMF)

-The AI Adoption and Management Framework (AI-AMF) is a structured methodology designed to help organizations successfully integrate artificial intelligence into their operations.
-This guide provides practitioners with an approach to implementing the framework, ensuring a holistic, secure, and strategic AI adoption process.
+The AI Adoption and Management Framework (AI-AMF), developed by WhiteGloveAI, is a transformative methodology that guides organizations from the conceptualization of AI to full-scale operational integration.
+The framework is characterized by a multi-layer, systematic approach ensuring that enterprises align with evolving industry standards such as ISO 42001, NIST AI RMF, OWASP guidelines, MITRE frameworks, the EU AI Act, and Databricks’ AI Security Framework (DASF).
+Leveraging the innovative vCAIO (virtual/fractional Chief AI Officer) model, the AI-AMF not only supports technical and operational excellence but also addresses key strategic, ethical, and governance challenges.

 [AI-AMF Practitioners Guide](AI%20Adoption%20Management%20Framework%20Guide.pdf)